Dinesh-r-96/CashGuard_Phonebook/README.md

-The primary objective of the "CashGuard Phonebook" application is to eliminate confusion when searching for contacts.
-Creating a contact in our phonebook may seem straightforward, but it can become confusing when multiple individuals share the same name but have different contact details.
-To address this issue, we have enhanced the conventional phonebook by introducing additional fields, such as Name, Nickname, Number1, Number2, Email ID, Address, and categorizations like Friend, Family, Work, and Relative.
-This smart phonebook application proves invaluable for users managing extensive contact lists.

-Scope of the Project:

-The "CashGuard Phonebook" application manages personal contact information, including phone numbers, addresses, and optionally, email IDs.
-Access to this information is restricted to the phone user.
-While users may have numerous contacts, they can organize them into groups using this Android project.
-Its intelligent filtering system enables importing contacts from social networking sites and automatically populating the corresponding fields.

-Project Description:

-This project focuses on storing personal information, primarily names and phone numbers, but it also supports storing additional details.
-This feature is particularly beneficial for comprehensive contact management.

-The structured database facilitates efficient retrieval, updates, and deletion of stored information directly through user commands.
-Unlike desktop applications, mobile applications like ours do not require separate database installation; databases are dynamically created as needed during runtime.

-Requirements:

-Software:

-Operating System: Windows or Android
-Technology: Android
-Frontend: Java SE
-Backend: SQLite
-Tools: Android Studio or Android SDK
-Hardware:

-Processor: Snapdragon 410 and above
-RAM: 1.0 GB - 2.0 GB
-Hard Disk: 2 GB
-Limitations:

-The system is compatible with all Android models and platforms.
-Advanced authorization techniques are not implemented.
-The application does not operate in an online mode.
-Conclusion:

-Users with extensive contact lists will find the "CashGuard Phonebook" application indispensable.
-It effectively organizes contacts into distinct categories, alleviating confusion caused by similar names across different groups.

-References:

-Kashipara
-SlideShare
-1000 Projects
-Scribd
+# CashGuard Phonebook
+Smart Phonebook - Academics Project - 2018/19

+The **CashGuard Phonebook** application is designed to streamline contact management, especially when dealing with individuals who share the same name but have different contact details.
+By enhancing traditional phonebooks with additional fields and categorization, this application helps users maintain an organized and efficient contact list.

+## Project Overview

+**CashGuard Phonebook** improves upon conventional phonebooks by adding:

+- **Name**
+- **Nickname**
+- **Number1**
+- **Number2**
+- **Email ID**
+- **Address**
+- **Categories**: Friend, Family, Work, Relative

+This smart phonebook is especially useful for managing extensive contact lists, making it easier to find and organize contacts without confusion.

+## Scope

+The application:

+- Manages personal contact information, including phone numbers, addresses, and email IDs.
+- Restricts access to the phone user.
+- Allows users to organize contacts into groups.
+- Features an intelligent filtering system for importing contacts from social networking sites and auto-populating fields.

+## Project Description

+**CashGuard Phonebook** focuses on storing and managing personal information, primarily names and phone numbers, with support for additional details.
+It facilitates:

+- Efficient retrieval, updates, and deletion of contact information.
+- Dynamic database creation during runtime (no separate database installation required).

+## Requirements

+### Software

+- **Operating System**: Windows or Android
+- **Technology**: Android
+- **Frontend**: Java SE
+- **Backend**: SQLite
+- **Tools**: Android Studio or Android SDK

+### Hardware

+- **Processor**: Snapdragon 410 and above
+- **RAM**: 1.0 GB - 2.0 GB
+- **Hard Disk**: 2 GB

+### Limitations

+- Compatible with all Android models and platforms.
+- Lacks advanced authorization techniques.
+- Does not operate in online mode.

+## Conclusion

+The **CashGuard Phonebook** application is essential for users with large contact lists.
+It categorizes contacts effectively, reducing confusion caused by similar names and ensuring efficient management of personal information.

+## References

+- Kashipara
+- SlideShare
+- 1000 Projects
+- Scribd